jonrau1/CodeArtifactVulnScanner/README.md

 #### What does this solution do?

-OpenCAVS provides a mechanism with which to find every known vulnerable software package and their associated vulnerabilities and vulnerability metadata from the NIST NVD and store them within DynamoDB.
-EventBridge and Lambda are utilized to perform event-driven vulnerability analysis of software packages being pushed into or updated with an AWS CodeArtifact Repository.
+OpenCAVS provides a mechanism with which to locate known vulnerable software packages and their associated vulnerabilities (and vulnerability metadata) from the NIST NVD and store them within DynamoDB.
+EventBridge and Lambda are utilized to perform event-driven vulnerability analysis of software packages being pushed into or updated within an AWS CodeArtifact Repository.

 Optionally, you can configure this solution to purge vulnerable packages in CodeArtifact based on a specific CVSS score or stated severity level.
 This solution can be deployed for a centralized CodeArtifact model or to support a distributed model across many Accounts, Regions, and CodeArtifact Repositories.

 #### Where is information about software packages and their associated vulnerabilities sourced from?